gfannes/proast/system/design/process.md

 ## System
 ### Domain
+What should be in the domain model?
+Only a model of the domain, or also an object model of the solution?
+If so, this should probably be placed after the design.
 #### Tags
 #### Model
-Maybe a functional and non-functional design would be better than architectural and design Or simply use the `system/design` folder without more hierarchy
+Maybe a functional and non-functional design would be better than architectural and design Or simply use the `system/design` or `system/blueprint` folder without more hierarchy
 ### Architecture (structure)
 Architecture is on a higher level than design, and more hierarchical in nature Partitions the solution in major regions of functionality, interface, protocols, ...